 It is notable that the X-T20 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M100 does not feature such a mic input.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the M100 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
+Both the M100 and the X-T20 have been discontinued, but can regularly be found used on eBay.
+The X-T20 was replaced by the Fujifilm X-T100, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M100 Manual (free pdf) or the online Fujifilm X-T20 Manual.